 2. Our focus is on newer music, so preference is given to newer releases.
 Unreleased and recently-released music will be assigned top priority, while releases from past seasons will have a much smaller chance of coverage.

 3. Here’s how the process works.
-First, we listen to everything that comes in.
-Once a week, we compile a list of submissions including the public links only, and send these out to the staff along with brief descriptions.
+First, we preview everything that comes in.
+Once a week, we compile a list of submissions including streaming links only, and send these out to the staff along with brief descriptions.
 Our reviewers then have two weeks to pick up releases to hear in full.
 If they like a release, they sign up to review it.
 This means that in general, our reviews will be more positive than those on other sites, because no releases are ever assigned.
 This also explains why some submissions don’t get reviewed; it’s often a matter of taste and time as well as talent.

-4. We are currently reviewing approximately 1/7 of the instrumental submissions we receive, a little less for ambient and electronic works because their submission numbers are higher than in all the other genres combined.
+4. We are currently reviewing approximately 1/20 of the instrumental submissions we receive.
 Due to the interests of our current staff, we have not been reviewing a lot of jazz or improvisation.
 We do not review singles, tracks or videos, or offer feedback on works in progress; and since we are primarily a review site, we publish very few premieres or interviews.
 On average, the wait time between acceptance and review is one month.
-We respond to all inquiries that mention our site by name, but not to group or impersonal emails (such as “Hey!” or an email with links but no words).
-We may also fail to respond if the submissions criteria have not been met or if the music falls into the singer-songwriter or rap arenas.
+We respond to all instrumental album submissions that mention our site by name, but not to group or impersonal emails (such as “Hey!” or an email with links but no words).
+We may also fail to respond if the three submissions criteria below have not been met or if the music is vocal.
 If you have not heard from us within three weeks of submission, the release was not chosen for review.

 5. Digital submissions: